-The challenges described with many practical tips regarding the approach begin with the initial definition of the process for idea management as an important prerequisite for the subsequent steps.
+The challenges described with many practical tips regarding the approach begin with the initial definition of the idea management process as an important prerequisite for the subsequent steps.
 Next, it is necessary to win over employees and management for the topic, preferably through continuous change management.
 The role of the idea manager as the centrally responsible person needs to be defined and filled.
-In the last step, you must find the right software for your idea management and implement it step by step.
+In the last step, you must find the right idea management software and implement it step by step

-Do you have questions or comments regarding this article?
+Do you have questions or comments regarding idea management in companies?
 Please, let us know in a comment below.

 Johannes Koschinski is Microsoft certified senior consultant with a focus on traditional / agile / hybrid project and portfolio management as well as process management based on Microsoft technologies.
 He addresses topics such as process optimization as well as the development and adaptation of best practice process models.
 Over the past years, he gained a wealth of practical experience as a trainer and consultant for PPM solutions in different industries.
 Since 2022, he has been Head of PPM Consulting at TPG.